 Mexico's President Weathers A Torrent Of Criticism Over Meeting With Trump

 Near downtown Mexico City, Cristian Corte sells tacos and gorditas at a makeshift stand outside a metro stop.
-He pulls down his thin paper mask anxious to vent his anger about the Mexican president's upcoming trip to Washington.
+He pulls down his thin paper mask, anxious to vent his anger about the Mexican president's upcoming trip to Washington, D.C.

 "I want him to tell Trump to stop stepping all over us and to treat everyone as equals," says Corte.

-Note: A previous version of this story misspelled Roberto Velasco's last name as Valesco.